Private Aggregation in Hierarchical Wireless Federated Learning with Partial and Full Collusion: Wireless System Architecture Without Relays

 \emph{Privacy Measure:} We construct and analyze a scheme that ensures information-theoretic privacy.
-To cope with this privacy requirement, we assume that all gradients live in a certain finite field, i.e., $\model \in \mathbb{F}_q^{\inputdim}$, which can be ensured by proper quantization and mapping to a sufficiently large finite field as is common in the literature, e.g., \cite{yu2019lagrange,jahani2022swiftagg+}.
+To cope with this privacy requirement, we assume that all gradients live in a finite field, i.e., $\model \in \mathbb{F}_q^{\inputdim}$ for some prime power $q$, which can be ensured by proper quantization and mapping to a sufficiently large finite field as is common in the literature, e.g., \cite{yu2019lagrange,jahani2022swiftagg+}.
 Let $\mathcal{C}$ and $\mathcal{B}$ denote the sets of all $\uecolluders$ colluding clients and all $\bscolluders$ colluding base stations, respectively.
 We abuse notation and let $\observations^\mathcal{C}$, $\observations^\mathcal{B}$ and $\observations^\fed$ denote the collection of random variables representing the data observed by the clients in $\mathcal{C}$, base stations in $\mathcal{B}$ and the federator, respectively.
-Let $\tmpset$ be a set of clients, we denote by $\Submodels[\tmpset]$ the collection of the gradient vectors of the clients in $\tmpset$.
-Furthermore, we let $\aggregatedgradient$ denote the value of the aggregated gradients of all clients in the set $[\nclients]\setminus\mathcal{C}$.
+Let $\tmpset$ be a set of clients; we denote by $\Submodels[\tmpset]$ the collection of the gradient vectors of the clients in $\tmpset$.
+Furthermore, let $\clientset \defeq [\nclients]$ be the set of all clients, and $\noncuriousset \defeq \clientset \setminus \uecolluderset$ be the set of honest and non-curious clients.
+Then, we can denote by $\aggregatedgradient$ the value of the aggregated gradients of all clients in the set $\noncuriousset$ of honest clients.
+With this notation\extstart~and following the literature on private aggregation, e.g.~\cite{jahani2022swiftagg+, so2022lightsecagg, sami2023secure}\extend, we formally define the privacy guarantee \extstart when all types of entities are allowed to collude (\emph{full collusion}) as \extend

-The information-theoretic privacy requirements in cases (i) and (ii) can be formalized as in \eqref{eq:it_privacy} and \eqref{eq:it_privacy_federator}, respectively.
-In the sequel, we consider schemes that satisfy both relations:
+The privacy guarantee under the partial collusion assumption described by cases (a) and (b) can be formalized as in \eqref{eq:it_privacy} and \eqref{eq:it_privacy_federator}, respectively.
+In the sequel, we consider schemes that satisfy both \extstart types of \extend assumptions.

-Note that for the case of clients colluding with the federator, the privacy guarantee is conditioned on the knowledge of $\aggregatedgradient$ since the aggregated gradient is required by the federator for the operation of the learning algorithm.
-Hence, the privacy guarantee can be explained as no additional information about the clients' data and gradients shall be leaked to the colluding clients and the federator.
-Since $\privatedata^{\uecolluderset}$ might not be independent of, and hence leak about $\privatedata^{[\nclients]\setminus \mathcal{C}}$, conditioning on $\privatedata^{\uecolluderset}$ represents the strongest information-theoretic privacy for this situation.